0xSero/partisia-docs/docs/node-operations/run-a-reader-node.md

 ### Install Htop

-To monitor your CPU and memory we recommend you use Htop.
+To monitor your CPU and memory use Htop.
 To install Htop run:

 ````bash
 sudo apt install htop